hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/pattern_matching.rst

 - :math:`w` is the number of windows to lookback.
 - :math:`cov` is the covariance term.
 - :math:`std` is the standard deviation term.
-- :math:`rho` is the correlation threshold.
+- :math:`\rho` is the correlation threshold.
 - :math:`C_t` is the set of similar periods.

 CORN Parameters
 ---------------

-The optimal parameters for CORN are dependant on each dataset.
+Using `optuna <https://optuna.org/>`_, we experimented with different parameters to provide a general guideline for the users.
 For NYSE, :math:`\rho` of 0.3 and window of 1 had the highest returns.
 SP500 images indicate an optimal rho of 0 and window of 6.
 Most of the times the window values should be less than 7 with a strong inclination to 0 with rho values being on the lower end from 0 to 0.4.